 A current health examination must be completed prior to attendance at any Frontier Bound or Clinical Bound and kept current (within one year) throughout the clinical experience.
-This health examination must include documentation of vaccination or immunity to Rubella, Measles, Mumps, Hepatitis B, Varicella, and freedom from tuberculosis in a communicable stage.
+As part of or in addition to thehealth examination, students must provide documentation of COVID-19 vaccination and vaccination or immunity to Rubella, Measles, Mumps, Varicella, and freedom from tuberculosis in a communicable stage and prior to Clinical Bound Hepatitis B and TDAP.